- Main GoalLose Fat

 How frequently you measure your progress is completely up to you, but I’d recommend doing so once a month or 6 weeks to make sure you are progressing towards your goals.

-Quick Note on Progressing with This Workout
+Progressing with This Workout

 You should strive to increase some variable within your workout each week.
 Whether that means increasing the weight you use or the amount of rep and sets you perform is going to be based on your individual preference.